jimathy/jim-mechanicguide/README.md

 ### Config.ShowOdo
 - Enabling this will by default show the on-screen Odometer(Miles/Kilometers) when driving in an owned vehicle.
+- Players can toggle on and off theirselves easily with the command `/showodo`

 ### Config.OdoLocation
 - This determines where the location of the Odometer will be for your players